otenim/GLCIC-PyTorch/README.md

 ```

 Originally, all the images are stored in `img_align_celeba/`,
-and the last command splits the dataset into two subsets; training dataset and test dataset.
+and the last command splits the dataset into two subsets; training dataset (80%) and test dataset (20%).
 All the training images are stored in `img_align_celeba/train/`, while
 the other images are in `img_align_celeba/test/`.